exasol/websocket-api/python/doc/WebsocketAPI.md

 4. The server uses username and password (see 3.) to authenticate the user.
-If successful, the server sends the client an "ok" response and a connection is established.
-If authentication of the user fails, the server sends the client an "error" response indicating that the login process failed and a connection is not established.
+If successful, the server replies with an "ok" response and a connection is established.
+If authentication of the user fails, the server sends an "error" response to the client indicating that the login process failed and a connection couldn't be established.

 Response fields:
   * status (string) => command status: "ok" or "error"